CZ-NIC/knot-resolver/manager/README.md

 ### Contributing

 Before commiting, please ensure that both `poe check` and `poe test` pass.
+Those commands are both run on the CI and if they don't pass, CI fails.

 ### Packaging